Solving Imperfect Information Games Using Decomposition: Notation and Background

-A best response $BR_p(\sigma) = \argmax_{\sigma'_p \in \boldsymbol{\Sigma}_p} u^{\sigma_{[\mathcal{I}_p \gets \sigma'_p]}}$ is a strategy for $p$ which maximises $p$'s value if all other player strategies remain fixed.
-A Nash equilibrium is a strategy profile where all strategies are simultaneously best responses to each other, and an $\epsilon$-Nash equilibrium approximation is a profile where the expected value for each player is within $\epsilon$ of the value of a best response strategy.
-In two player constant-sum games, the expected utility of any Nash equilibrium is a game-specific constant, called the game value.
-In a two-player zero-sum game, we use the term exploitability to refer to a strategy profile's average loss to a best response across its component strategies.
+A best response $\BR_p(\sigma) = \argmax_{\sigma'_p \in \boldsymbol{\Sigma}_p} u_p^{\langle\sigma_{-p}, \sigma'_{p}\rangle}$ is a strategy for $p$ which maximises $p$'s value if all other player strategies remain fixed.
+A Nash equilibrium is a strategy profile where all strategies are simultaneously best responses to each other, and an $\epsilon$-Nash equilibrium is a profile where the expected value for each player is within $\epsilon$ of the value of a best response strategy.
+In two-player, zero-sum games, the expected utility of any Nash equilibrium is a game-specific constant, called the game value.
+In a two-player zero-sum game, we use the term exploitability to refer to a profile's average loss to a best response across its component strategies.
 A Nash equilibrium has an exploitability of zero.
-All of the work in this paper assumes two player, zero-sum, perfect recall games.

-A counterfactual best response $CBR_p(\sigma)$ is a strategy for $p$ which maximises $v_p^\sigma(I)$ at all information sets $I \in \mathcal{I}_p$. $CBR_p$ is necessarily a best response, but $BR_p$ may not be a counterfactual best response, because $BR_p$ may choose to make an action which does not maximise $v_p(I)$ if $\pi_p(I)=0$.
+A counterfactual best response $\CBR_p(\sigma)$ is a strategy where $\sigma_p(I, a) > 0$ if and only if $v_p(I, a) \ge \max_b v_p(I, b)$, so it maximizes counterfactual value at every information set. $\CBR_p$ is necessarily a best response, but $\BR_p$ may not be a counterfactual best response as it may choose non-maximizing actions where $\pi_p(I) = 0$.
 The well known recursive bottom-up technique of constructing a best response generates a counterfactual best response.